-We focus attention on the pipeline into the program, so that the candidates we accept are ready to take advantage of what we offer and are ready to engage in full-time work.
+An important note is the pipeline into the program, so that the candidates we accept are ready to take advantage of what we offer and are ready to engage in full-time work.
 Building relationships with agencies that provide support services to our trainees allows us to focus on job training and job placement.
-We hold regular monthly information sessions for potential participants to provide an overview of the training and job expectations; individual meetings with the social service agencies, shelters, and other organizations which provide support services, and broader breakfasts hosted quarterly for case management workers so that they remain consistently aware of our program, what we expect and what we offer.
+We hold regular information sessions for potential participants to provide an overview of the training and job expectations; individual meetings with the social service agencies, shelters, and other organizations which provide support services, and broader breakfasts hosted quarterly for case management workers so that they remain consistently aware of our program, what we expect and what we offer.